Shradha3001/vf-frontend/README.md

 }
 ```

-### Integrate Tailwind CSS into your React project:
+### Integrated Tailwind CSS into your React project:
 1. Create a CSS file (e.g., src/index.css) in your src directory.
 2. Import the Tailwind directives in this file using the following syntax: